-How Jessie James Decker Built Her Winning Marriage With Eric Decker
+How Jessie James Decker Built Her Winning Marriage With Eric Decker - E!
+Online

 Starting to understand why they have three kids?

-Though Jessie declared ahead of Forrest's March 2018 birth that "this is my last baby," a situation that seemed fitting when he arrived on the anniversary of that very first phone call, they've both waffled a bit in recent months.
+Though Jessie declared ahead of Forrest's March 2018 birth that "this is my last baby," a situation that seemed fitting when he arrived on the anniversary of that very first phone call, they've both waffled a bit since.

 Either way, their train is going to keep on chugging.